i-guerrero/TKH-WebDev-Notes-Template/Phase1/w2-9-19--9-21/notes.md

 2. best strategies or standards for file organization

 ✋One thing I'm having trouble understanding:
-1. Git in a professional setting
+1. Git in a professional setting and changing name of repo

 ___